teher0094/Active-Directory-/README.md

 ![image](https://github.com/teher0094/Active-Directory-/assets/153027290/4dd2f0b6-c80d-4bba-a94a-1b467ebc12f1)

 - In the picture above is an example of the IT OU, the group inside called Helpdesk and the members of that group.
 - The users and groups were created using the "Create new user" and "Create new group" buttons.
+- By adding users to a specific group, any future policies that applied to that group would apply to the user as well, making user permissions simplier to manage.
 - User accounts were created with a temporary password and the option for the users to change their password at the next log in was left checked.
+- This is done so that the users will have unique passwords that the user creator would not know.

 ## Shared Folder Access Configuration

-### Creating Shared Folders
+### Creating Shared Folders and Mapping Share Drives
 - My Active Directory consists of a Domain Controller and a Client.
 - I created the Share Folder on the "D:" of the Client VM, this way it will reduce the security concerns of my network and allow my DC to perform critical domain services only.
 - The share folder is labled, "Share Drive", with 4 sub folders inside.